Vidhish-Trivedi/Snake-turtleGraphics/README.md

 # Snake
-Various methods to create the classic game snake.
+Various methods to create the classic game snake.\
+--> Using Turtle graphics in python.